nodejs/node-addon-api/doc/async_worker_variants.md

     // ...
 };

-// Call our native addon with the paramters of a string and a function nativeAddon.echo("example", exampleCallback);
+// Call our native addon with the parameters of a string and a function nativeAddon.echo("example", exampleCallback);
 ```